10 Reasons Why Your Employees Loathe Holiday Parties

 7. Everyone Gets Drunk

 Excess imbibing in alcohol doesn't have to be everyone to make the holiday party uncomfortable.
-When everyone knows that the marketing manager is going to get sloshed and make a fool of himself, no one wants to see it happen.
-When the director of sales has too much to drink and forgets her sexual harassment training, her behavior can open up the company to potential liability.
-Additionally, if you serve alcohol, you need to provide a way that ensures that people will get home safely.
+When everyone knows that the marketing manager is going to get sloshed and make a fool of themself, no one wants to see it happen.
+When the director of sales has too much to drink and forgets their sexual harassment training, their behavior can open up the company to potential legal liability.
+Additionally, if you serve alcohol, you need to provide a way that ensures that people will get home safely including a bus or cab car driver.

 8. Long Executive Speeches

 You're the boss and that's great.
 But, no one wants to hear much from you at the holiday party.
 If you have a tendency to give a long speech about anything, people will avoid your party like the plague.
 Here's what you can say, “We're so glad to have all of you here tonight.
 We had a great year and I'd like to thank you for all your hard work.
 Have a great evening.”

 That's pretty much the limit.
 The employees don't want to hear a year-end report or a critique of the latest advertising campaign.
 They don't want to hear your innermost thoughts on the plan for the future.
 Save those for a meeting.
-Executives should keep their mouths shut at the holiday party.
+Senior leaders should keep their mouths shut at the holiday party.

 9. A and B Parties